 When it comes to improving your sex life, most advice centers on lighting candles in the bedroom, taking warm baths, and playing soft music.
 These things are not commonly associated with sexuality, so the thrill in the bedroom they are supposed to evoke is often lost.
 While they are each supposed to bring about feelings of sensuality and sexuality, they often simply make us feel as though we want to sleep rather than get busy in the bedroom.

 When a couple reaches the point where they are looking for more thrills in the bedroom, they are often far enough into the relationship to take some very definite turns but may not understand how to do just that.
-Thrills in the bedroom are far from natural and couples need to take the time to understand needs, wants, desires and the process to make these a reality when the time is right.
+Thrills in the bedroom may not be natural and couples need to take the time to understand needs, wants, desires and the process to make these a reality when the time is right.

-The first line of defense against boredom in the bedroom is definitely communication.
+The first line of defense against sexual boredom is communication.
 Often couples get into a groove in a relationship, even in the bedroom, and that groove becomes commonplace.
-When sex is commonplace, the thrill can soon leave the bedroom and the time between lovemaking sessions can grow longer and longer.
-This is the turning point where communication can bring back life to lovemaking.
-Communicating with your partner about sexual experiences you would like to try, or bedroom activities that are now boring, is the perfect way to step out of the normal and into the extraordinary yet again.
+When sex is commonplace, the thrill can soon leave and the time between lovemaking sessions can grow longer and longer.
+This is the turning point where communication can help.

 Another thrill in the bedroom can be found by discovering what type of person you are sexually.
 If you love the predictable, things can be a bit more difficult to spice up in the bedroom.
 However, if the novel is more your speed, things can get thrilling very fast.

 Novelty in the bedroom is the perfect solution to sexual boredom.
 Novel choices can include taking to the bar and “picking up” your partner, or dressing up for a bit of bedroom play.
 Sex toys and movies are also novel choices to spice up bedroom activities.